tauntify/ASPMS-PRO/replit.md

 ### Backend Architecture

 The backend is an Express.js application written in TypeScript, following a modular RESTful API design.
-It currently uses an in-memory storage (MemStorage) with an interface defined for future PostgreSQL integration via Drizzle ORM.
+It uses PostgreSQL via Drizzle ORM with DatabaseStorage implementation.
 The API supports CRUD operations for projects, divisions, and items, with endpoints for fetching summaries and generating exports.
 A robust multi-role security system is implemented with bcrypt hashing, `requireAuth` middleware, and comprehensive role-based access control (RBAC) covering data isolation for Principle, Employee, Client, and Procurement roles.
+Username authentication is case-insensitive for better user experience.

 ### Data Model